 Closing music: Mama Blues, Cornbread Ted and the Butterbeans

-Thank you to Anne Mandola Jones for suggesting this week's title!
+Thank you to Ian Brodie and Allie Hoover for suggesting this week's titles!
 To suggest a title for a future episode, like Judge John Hodgman on Facebook.
 We regularly put a call for submissions.

 James Acaster wants to plug Luna Dott Raids the Bee Pigeon and recommends you see Josh Gondelman whenever you have the chance.